The True Impact of Arachnophobia On Mind & Body

 “It doesn’t make sense to get a person to simply be more positive about just one area of their life such as the animal they fear.
 If they are still caught in negative worry cycles about other things in their lives, they will breed the phobia back into their mind.
 They need to find overall positivity and courage.
 We give people the tools to liberate their minds and their lives.
 This therapy is also fun so really a win-win for those wishing to eradicate this debilitating phobia.” founder Britain Stelly emphasizes.

 ‘I feel so much better being back in control of my anxiety around spiders.
-Anxiety for people with EDS and other co-occurring conditions can mean an overload of chemicals and enzymes, sometimes leading to allergic reactions or even anaphylactic attacks, so getting in control of my phobia was incredibly important!’
+Anxiety for people with EDS and other co-occurring conditions can mean an overload of chemicals and enzymes, sometimes leading to allergic reactions or even anaphylactic attacks, so getting in control of my phobia was incredibly important!
+I encourage anyone with a spider phobia to seek treatment for your overall quality of life.’
+Green expressed with enthusiasm.

-Green recently took part in an experimental trial testing a novel theory called ADIE to reduce anxiety in autistic adults.
+Green found Creature Courage in a very unique way.
+A few months before seeking treatment, she had recently taken part in an experimental trial testing a novel theory called ADIE to reduce anxiety in autistic adults.
 This looked at how accurate a group of autistic adults were at knowing about their inner senses.
 One of these key inner senses is called the interoception sense.
 This sense helps us to know what is happening inside our bodies if we are too hot, cold, hungry or tired or anxious.
 So, the idea was to help people become more aware of their own heartbeat in order to effectively ‘calm their emotions’.

 ‘Our fear response and feelings of anxiety are closely linked to changes in our body, including the perception of these changes, such as the pounding of our heart.
 Good insight into these internal bodily signals, a process known as interoception, can provide early access to these signals, allowing us to regulate them before they start to spiral.
 Calming down our bodies can also serve to calm down our minds.’
 Professor Garfinkel remarks.